seehuhn/py-jvplot/doc/ch7background.rst

 good values for the following parameters:

 * The range :math:`[x_0, x_3]` and :math:`[y_0, y_3]` of data
-  coordinates covered by by the axes.
+  coordinate units covered by by the axes.

 * The spacing :math:`d_x` and :math:`d_y` of tick marks in data coordinates; ticks will be placed at every visible integer multiple